 - Each mason jar will be labelled with their address, city or well water, type of plumbing (Pex, copper, PVC, etc.), whether they have a water filter, and year house was built.

-- Run cold water from the bathtub or shower for 30 seconds and then fill both mason jars, cap them, record date, and bring back to school.
+- Run cold water from the bathtub or shower for 30 seconds and then fill your mason jar, cap it, record date, and bring back to school.

-- Once back at school, each student will filter all of the water from 1 of the mason jars. (see Microplastics Sampling and Processing Guidebook p.
+- Once back at school, each student will filter all of the water from the mason jar. (see Microplastics Sampling and Processing Guidebook p.
 23 for procedure).

 - Filters will then be analyzed for microplastics under the microscope.
 This will entail counting and categorizing every microplastic (see guidebook p.
 28).

 - If feasible, each potential piece of plastic will be photographed through the microscope – there may be too many plastics for this to work.

 - Data will be analyzed to determine if any of the measured variables influence microplastic concentrations in tap water.